Robert Marsham, 1st Baron Romney: Career

 Marsham was returned again at the 1715 British general election.
 After a short while, he was raised to the peerage as Baron Romney, of Romney in the County of Kent, on 22 June 1716 and vacated his seat in the House of Commons to sit in the House of Lords.
 He was constituted Lieutenant-governor of Dover Castle in 1717.
 In 1723, he was elected a Fellow of the Royal Society.

+The family seat of the Marshams was Mote Park in Kent.

 Marriage and children

 Romney married Elizabeth Shovell, daughter of Admiral of the Fleet Sir Cloudesley Shovell, at the Chapel Royal, Whitehall, on 19 August 1708.
 They had two children: